Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Perfect spectral clustering using the two-to-infinity norm bounds and its applications to random networks.

-Recall that the between-layer clustering algorithm in \citep{pensky2021clustering} is just a version of Algorithm~\ref{alg:spec_clust} above with $r=M$, $n=L$, and $\hU = \SVD_M(\hX)$, where $\hX$ defined in \fr{eq:hU_upl_PW}.
-Theoretical results in \citep{pensky2021clustering} rely on the upper bound for the spectral norm of the error matrix $\Xi = \hX - X$, similarly to how it is done in, e.g., \citep{lei2021biasadjusted}, \citep{lei2015} and \citep{H_Zhou_AOS2021_Spec_Clust}.
+Recall that the between-layer clustering algorithm in \cite{pensky2021clustering} is just a version of Algorithm~\ref{alg:spec_clust} above with $r=M$, $n=L$, and $\hU = \SVD_M(\hX)$, where $\hX$ defined in \fr{eq:hU_upl_PW}.
+Theoretical results in \cite{pensky2021clustering} rely on the upper bound for the spectral norm of the error matrix $\Xi = \hX - X$, similarly to how it is done in, e.g., \cite{lei2021biasadjusted}, \cite{lei2015} and \cite{H_Zhou_AOS2021_Spec_Clust}.
 Observe that, although rows of matrix $\Xi$ are independent, its elements are not, and they are not necessarily sub-Gaussian or sub-exponential.
 Consequently, one does not have a good control of the spectral norm $\|\Xi\|$ of matrix $\Xi$, which leads to exaggeration of clustering errors.
-In particular, under assumptions above, \citep{pensky2021clustering} obtained the following results.
+In particular, under assumptions above, \cite{pensky2021clustering} obtained the following results.

-\begin{prop} {\bf (Theorem 1 of \citep{pensky2021clustering}). } If assumptions \fr{eq:PW_clust_assump}--\fr{eq:L_n_tauo} hold, then, for any positive $\tau$ and some absolute constant $\Ctau>0$ one has, when $n$ is large enough \be \PP \lfi \calR_n (\hz, z) \leq \Ctau\, K^2 \, (n \rho_n)^{-1} \rfi \geq 1 - L\, n^{- \tau} \geq 1 - n^{-(\tau-\tau_0)}. \ee Here, $\calR_n (\hz, z)$ is defined in \fr{eq:clust_er}. \end{prop}
+\begin{prop} {\bf (Theorem 1 of \cite{pensky2021clustering}). } If assumptions \fr{eq:PW_clust_assump}--\fr{eq:L_n_tauo} hold, then, for any positive $\tau$ and some absolute constant $\Ctau>0$ one has, when $n$ is large enough \be \PP \lfi \calR_n (\hz, z) \leq \Ctau\, K^2 \, (n \rho_n)^{-1} \rfi \geq 1 - L\, n^{- \tau} \geq 1 - n^{-(\tau-\tau_0)}. \ee Here, $\calR_n (\hz, z)$ is defined in \fr{eq:clust_er}. \end{prop}

-In contrast to \citep{pensky2021clustering}, we use Proposition~\ref{prop:perfect_clust} to assess clustering errors.
-We apply Algorithm~\ref{alg:spec_clust} with $\hU = \SVD_r(\hX)$, $n=L$ and $r=M$.
+In contrast to \cite{pensky2021clustering}, we use Proposition~\ref{prop:perfect_clust} to assess clustering errors.
 Then, perfect clustering is guaranteed by conditions in \fr{eq:perf_cl1}.
 It turns out that, under mild assumptions, these conditions are satisfied, and one obtains the following statement.